zerocracy/fbe/README.md

 You are not supposed to use it directly, but only in a combination with other tools of Zerocracy.

+The following tools runs a block:

+* `Fbe.regularly` runs a block of code every X days.
+* `Fbe.conclude` runs a block on every fact from a query.
+* `Fbe.iterate` runs a block on each repository, until it's time to stop.
+* `Fbe.repeatedly` runs a block of code every X hours, leaving a fact-marker in the factbase.

+These tools help manage facts:

+* `Fbe.fb` makes an entry point to the factbase.
+* `Fbe.overwrite` changes a property in a fact to another value by deleting the fact first, and then creating a new similar fact with all previous properties but one changed.
+* `Fbe.pmp` takes a PMP-related property by the area.

+They help with formatting:

+* `Fbe.who` formats user name.
+* `Fbe.issue` formats issue number.
+* `Fbe.award` calculates award by the policy.
+* `Fbe.sec` formats seconds.

+They help with external connections:

+* `Fbe.octo` connects to GitHub API.

 ## How to contribute

 Read